 Unicorn decorations:

-- For the eyes, take another small pinch of fondant and roll it into a small log before cutting this in half to create to small cylinders.
+- For the eyes, take a small pinch of fondant and roll it into a small log before cutting this in half to create two small cylinders.

 - For the flower crown, brush icing sugar into your silicone flower mould and press fondant icing in before popping it out.
 Repeat until you have enough for 3-4 flowers per cakesicle.